 The flu can be very serious and should not be underestimated.
 According to the CDC, an average of 20,000 children under the age of five are hospitalized each year due to complications from influenza.

 The best way to make an informed decision regarding vaccinations and any other medical issues affecting your children is to get professional advice from your healthcare provider.

-Visit the UrgentMED Network for Your Flu Shot
+Visit UrgentMED for Your Flu Shot

 If you are wondering “Are there flu shots near me?”, the answer is yes.
 At UrgentMED, we will take the time to sit down with you and explain the positives, as well as the negatives of vaccines and help you with the important decisions you will make as a parent.

 We are here to help you be the best parent you can be and to help keep your family healthy.
 For your convenience, our 18 walk-in clinics in Southern California are available day and night, on weekdays and weekends.
 We accept a large range of insurances and guarantee affordable rates for individuals and families without insurance.
 Visit a location near you today.

 The normal temperature for an infant is about 97.5 degrees Fahrenheit.
 Temperatures that are slightly higher or lower may also be deemed normal, depending on the environment and context that the child is in.
 To be considered a fever, one has to reach a temperature of at least 100.4 Fahrenheit.

 How to Tell if Your Child Is Above the Normal Temperature

 Your child may be above the normal temperature and is already having a fever if he or she has the following symptoms: feels warm to the touch (on the forehead, back, or stomach), is sweaty or clammy, or has flushed cheeks.
 If your child is feeling warm, get a thermometer to measure his or her temperature right away.